 1. Chase Freedom Unlimited®

-.
-It has no annual fee, and you’ll earn 3% cash back on every purchase in your first year, up to $20,000 spent.
-After that, you’ll earn 1.5% cash back on all of your purchases.
+card.
+It has no annual fee, and you can earn a $200 bonus after you spend $500 on purchases in your first 3 months from account opening.
+You’ll also earn unlimited 1.5% cash back on all of your purchases.

 If you’re looking for a credit card, shop around for the highest rewards and signup bonuses.
 A good place to start is our list of the best credit cards of 2019.

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.
 The information is accurate to the best of our knowledge when posted; however, all credit card information is presented without warranty.
 Please check the issuer’s website for the most current information.